eModbus/eModbus/README.md

 ##### ``ModbusClientTCP(Client& client, IPAddress host, uint16_t port)`` and ``ModbusClientTCP(Client& client, IPAddress host, uint16_t port, uint16_t queueLimit)``
 Alternatively you may give the initial target host IP address and port number to be used for communications.
 This can be sensible if you have to set up a ModbusClientTCP client dedicated to one single target host.

-The ``queueLimit`` parameter is the same as explained above.
+##### ``ModbusClientTCPasync(IPAddress host, uint16_t port)`` and ``ModbusClientTCPasync(IPAddress host, uint16_t port, uint16_t queueLimit)``
+The asynchronous version takes 3 arguments: the target host IP address and port number of the modbus server and an optionally queue size limit (defaults to 100).
+The async version connects to one modbus server.

 ##### ``void setTimeout(uint32_t timeout)`` and ``void setTimeout(uint32_t timeout, uint32_t interval)``
 Similar to the ModbusClientRTU timeout, you may specify a time in milliseconds that will determine if a ``TIMEOUT`` error occurred.
 The worker task will wait the specified time without data arriving to then state a timeout and return the error response for it.
 The default value is 2000 - 2 seconds.
+Setting the interval is not possible on the ``async`` version.

 **Note:** the caveat for the ModbusClientRTU timeout applies here as well.
 The timeout will block the worker task up to three times its value, as two retries are attempted by the worker by sending the request again and waiting for a response.